Animechain-ai/animechain-docs/docs/roadmap.md

 ## Milestones in Technology Development

 ### Prototype Development and Proof of Concept

-Animechain.ai's prototype development plan aims to conduct technical verification in the early stages.
-First, basic functions are implemented, and proof-of-concept experiments are conducted to confirm the practical usability in anime production sites.
-This identifies initial technical challenges and considers solutions to them.
-Specifically, the focus is on improving the accuracy of AI generation models, streamlining data management, and ensuring the stability of blockchain infrastructure.
+The initial focus is on technical verification through prototype development.
+This involves implementing basic functions and conducting proof-of-concept experiments to confirm the practical usability of Animechain.ai in anime production.
+Early challenges are identified and solutions explored, with emphasis on improving AI model accuracy, streamlining data management, and ensuring blockchain infrastructure stability.

 ### Advanced Anime-Specific AI Models

-The next milestone is to improve the performance of anime-specific AI models and add new functions.
-This phase actively incorporates feedback from creators to improve the usability and quality of AI models.
-For example, more advanced AI technologies are introduced, such as automating character design, rendering complex scenes, and generating background art.
-User interface improvements are also made in parallel to enhance usability.
+The next milestone involves enhancing AI model performance and functionality.
+This will be driven by active incorporation of creator feedback to improve usability and quality.
+The introduction of advanced AI technologies will focus on automating complex aspects of anime creation, such as character design, scene rendering, and background art generation.
+User interface improvements will be made in parallel to enhance the overall user experience.

 ### Expanding and Enhancing Blockchain Infrastructure

-Expansion and enhancement of the blockchain infrastructure are also important milestones.
-This includes improving scalability, enhancing transaction processing speed, and strengthening security.
-Furthermore, smart contracts are advanced to promote the automation of rights management and compensation distribution.
-This builds a robust foundation to support the growth of the entire ecosystem.
+A critical milestone is the expansion and enhancement of the blockchain infrastructure to ensure scalability, transaction speed, and security.
+Smart contract capabilities will be advanced to automate rights management and compensation distribution, building a solid foundation for ecosystem growth.

 ## Strategies for Ecosystem Expansion